 Thus, the rate of return for Coke is:

 In other words, an investor can expect an 8.46% annual return based on its current share price.

 If your goal is to determine whether a stock is properly valued, you must flip the formula around.

 Stock value = Dividend per share / (Required Rate of Return – Dividend Growth Rate)

 $1.56 / (0.0846 – 0.05) = $45

-As you can see, the formulas match up.
-But what if, as an investor, you would like to see a higher return?
-Let’s say, for example, you want to see a 10 percent return.
+As you can see, the formulas match up, but what if, as an investor, you would like to see a higher return?
+Let’s say you want to see a 10% return.
 What would the appropriate price be based on the current dividend rate and growth rate?

 Thus, you may decide that as an investor, it makes more sense to wait for Coca-Cola’s price to drop in order to get the desired return.
 Conversely, another investor may be comfortable with a lower return and would not object to paying more.